zoolfikri/email-blaster/README.md

 ## Calendar Invitations & RSVP Tracking

-Send calendar invitations (.ics files) with your emails:
+Send calendar invitations (.ics files) with **integrated RSVP tracking**:
-- Recipients can add events to their calendar
-- Track who accepts/declines via RSVP responses
+- Recipients see Accept/Decline/Tentative buttons directly in their email (Outlook, Gmail, Apple Mail)
+- **One-click response** - no manual email replies needed
+- Automatic tracking in your calendar application
-- Automatic email notifications when recipients respond
+- You receive instant notifications when people respond
-- Works with Outlook, Google Calendar, Apple Calendar, etc.
+- Works seamlessly with Outlook, Google Calendar, Apple Calendar, and more

+**Example:** When you send an invitation, recipients in Outlook see Accept/Tentative/Decline buttons at the top of the email.
+One click adds the event to their calendar AND sends you their response automatically.

-See [CALENDAR_INVITATION_GUIDE.md](./CALENDAR_INVITATION_GUIDE.md) for complete documentation.
+See [CALENDAR_INVITATION_GUIDE.md](./CALENDAR_INVITATION_GUIDE.md) for complete documentation with visual guides.

 ## Excel Template Format